mnnmfood/NNN/README.md

   - Eigen 3.4.0
   - libpng 1.2.56
   - zlib 1.3
-## How to build the examples
-Make sure the required static libraries (libpng.a and libz.a) as well as the header files (eigen-3.4.0/ and png.h) are in the PATH.
+  - Boost

+## Building
 ```
 cd build
 cmake ../
 cmake --build .
 ./tests
 ```
+The result of the build is two static libraries: src.lib and pngwrapper.lib.
+Before building make sure that the required packages (eigen-3.4.0/, png.h, boost/) as well as the required static libraries (libpng.lib and zlib.lib) are in the PATH.